Combinatorial computation of the motivic Poincare series: Relation to the Heegaard-Floer knot homology

-As a corollary we get that the series $Q(t,1)$ determines completely all discussed cohomologies.
-Since for the filtered complexes $\mathcal{C}$ and $CFL^{-}$ we have $Q(t,1)=\Delta(t)/(1-t)$ for both, we have the equality of the cohomologies of the associated graded objects and the more clear proof of the Theorem 6.
-For example, we get the equation
+As a corollary we get that the series $Q(t,1)$ determines completely all discussed cohomology.
+Since for the filtered complexes $\mathcal{C}$ and $CFL^{-}$ we have $Q(t,1)=\Delta(t)/(1-t)$ for both, we have the equality of the cohomology of the associated graded objects and the more clear proof of the Theorem 6.
+As an another corollary, we get the equation